-Although Lethbridge School Division has historically been less capital reserves per student, the Division has had newer assets as compared to other school divisions.
+Although Lethbridge School Division had historically been less capital reserves per student, the Division has had newer assets as compared to other school divisions.
 In 2017-2018, capital reserves increased significantly with the technology evergreening funds being moved from operating to capital reserves.
-These technology evergreening funds are higher at the end of 2017-2018 as there has been saving for a couple years for the upcoming evergreening phases.
+The technology evergreening funds are higher at the end of 2017-2018 as there has been saving for a couple years for the upcoming evergreening phases; whereas, the Elementary Phase is projected for 2022-2023 and the Secondary Phase is projected for 2024-2025 which will use up a large portion of these reserves.

 It is important to compare both the Capital Reserves per student and Net Book Value compared to Historical Costs financial health indicators related to capital.
 There would be a concern if the Net Book Value to Cost percentage was very low and capital reserves were low.
 This would indicate capital assets are very old and in need of replacement, with no capital funds to replace the assets if necessary.
 Also, accumulated surplus may be required for the future replacement of assets.
-Since Lethbridge School Division has newer assets, the lower amount of capital reserves per student is not a significant concern.